Fan S. Noli University of Korçë: Education

-Graduates

 Faculties

 In 1994, the Nursing School began.
 The School of Tourism was opened in Pogradec in 2009.

 Fan Noli presently comprises the following schools:

 Results

 The Fan Noli University has approximately 4,000 students and 94 full-time professors (out of whom over 60% have PhD degrees), and 115 instructors.

 The studies of the university are organized full-time and part-time and have two cycles as per the Bologna Declaration.
 In the academic year 2009–2010 there were 18 individual curricula followed.

 Relations

 Fan Noli offers master programs in the Teaching and the Agricultural schools and is member in the Balkan Universities Network.